qthedoc/functioneer/README.md

 Thanks to LightManufacturing, where I had the opportunity to develop advanced digital twins for solar thermal facilities... and then analyze them.
 It was here, where the seed for Functioneer was planted.

 Thank you God for beaming down what seemed like the craziest idea at the time: to structure an analysis as a pipeline of *analysis steps* with the *parameters* flowing thru like water.

+## Dev
+If anyone wants to help develop Functioneer, there are issues on GitHub with planned features and a dev_notes folder containing possibly useful chicken scratch.

 ## License